A message from Dr. Richey. Click here to learn more.

 • Mood swings

 Most of these symptoms can indicate other conditions besides pregnancy.
-It’s a good idea to schedule an appointment with Dr. Richey as soon as you suspect you’re pregnant.
+It’s a good idea to schedule an appointment with the team at Balanced Births as soon as you suspect you’re pregnant.

 How can I promote a healthy pregnancy?

-Whether you’re already pregnant or planning to become pregnant, Dr. Richey advises you on the best ways to stay healthy throughout the pregnancy journey.
+Whether you’re already pregnant or planning to become pregnant, the team at Balanced Births advises you on the best ways to stay healthy throughout the pregnancy journey.

 Steps you can take to ensure a healthy pregnancy include: